Linkin Park: 2011–2013: Living Things and Recharged

 In July 2011, Bennington told Rolling Stone that Linkin Park aims to produce a new album every eighteen months, and that he would be shocked if a new album did not come out in 2012.
 He later revealed in another interview in September 2011 that the band was still in the beginning phases of the next album, saying "We just kind of began.
 We like to keep the creative juices flowing, so we try to keep that going all the time ... we like the direction that we're going in".
-Later, on March 28, 2012, Shinoda confirmed that the band is filming a music video for "Burn It Down".
-Joe Hahn directed the video.
+On March 28, 2012, Shinoda confirmed that the band was filming a music video for "Burn It Down", directed by Joe Hahn.
 Shinoda spoke to Co.Create about the album's art, saying that it will "blow them [the fans] away ... the average person is not going to be able to look at it and go, I understand that that's completely new, like not just the image but the way they made the image is totally new.
 So there's going to be that".

-On April 15, 2012, Shinoda announced that Living Things would be the title of Linkin Park's fifth album.
+In April 2012, the band announced that Living Things would be the title of their fifth album and called it a "return to form".
 Shinoda stated that they chose the title Living Things because the album is more about people, personal interactions, and it is far more personal than their previous albums.
+The album's lead single, "Burn It Down", was released on April 16.
 The band promoted the album on the 2012 edition of the Honda Civic Tour, with co-headliners Incubus.
+Other singles from the album include "Lost in the Echo", "Powerless", and Castle of Glass".
 The band performed "Burn It Down" at 2012 Billboard Music Awards.
-On May 24, the band released the music video for "Burn It Down" and debuted "Lies Greed Misery", another song from Living Things, on BBC Radio 1.
+On May 25, the band released the music video for "Burn It Down" and debuted "Lies Greed Misery", another song from Living Things.
 "Powerless", the twelfth and closing track of the album, was featured in the closing credits of the film Abraham Lincoln: Vampire Hunter.